Writing an E3 Contract

 bytes memory proof

-In order to ensure correct computation, we recommend creating or using an existing input verifier contract to check that the encrypted data submitted to your E3 is properly structured.
+In order to ensure correct computation, we should be checking that the encrypted data submitted to your E3 is properly structured.
 This will most likely be used in tandem with a proof generated by your Data Provider.
+The function should be implemented in the E3 Program contract.

 Responsibilities: